eehitchcock/100_readings/mjr/vision/gower_confessio_amantis.md

 332. an example of the __methodology__ employed here - genius introduces a topic, such as the deceiving quality of the five senses, through which we experience the material forms of love; then he explains the issue through a tale that can be "kepe and warde." it is a __mnemonic__ and __pedagogical__ device - an exemplum.

-556. the pedagogical method of this confession multiplies exempla and sources - two stories from ovid (actaeon and medusa), a piece from a bestiary [_or a similar source, perhaps a beast fable_] (aspidis the serpent), one episode from "the tale of troie" (the sirens). many fragments to convey one meaning - __interpretation is unity__ [_and unity is what we need to make better rulers, societies, and governments; unity is the model after which we should structure our secular world_]. at the end of this speech, the confessor asks __amans__ if he has, like some of these characters, misused his sight (vision): from pedagogy to __confession__. [_remember that this could be a penitential manual, in a narrative form like the one in langland._]
+556. the pedagogical method of this confession multiplies exempla and sources - two stories from ovid (actaeon and medusa), a piece from a bestiary [_or a similar source, perhaps a beast fable_; aspidis the serpent], one episode from "the tale of troie" (the sirens). many fragments to convey one meaning - __interpretation is unity__ [_and unity is what we need to make better rulers, societies, and governments; unity is the model after which we should structure our secular world_]. at the end of this speech, the confessor asks __amans__ if he has, like some of these characters, misused his sight (vision): from pedagogy to __confession__. [_remember that this could be a penitential manual, in a narrative form like the one in langland._]

-	- and what about the genre of __vision as a manual for confession__? we see contrition, understanding, and redemption [_different order?_] (maybe) in usk, langland, boethius.
+	- and what about the genre of __vision as a manual for confession__? we see contrition, understanding, and redemption [_different order?_; maybe] in usk, langland, boethius.

 707. a different method: the homiletic exposition now contains __types__ - kinds of sinners that are recognizable for their common behavior, repeated in time and space (here it is hypocrites); __unity in diversity__, again. [_the type as a principle of synthesis; in book seven we will find the planets corresponding to the elements affecting people, and determining the identity of social, national and cultural groups; same could be said for chaucer; the type is the beginning of an order._]